campadrenalin/tarakotta/README.md

 TODO
 ====

- * Scoring
+ * Bug: towers continue to fire at you, even if you die and respawn out of range
+ * Spawn: Respawn animation that delays your ability to get back into the fight, but only slightly
+ * Spawn: Respawn in an area, rather than a single point
  * Wall: wrap type
- * Spawn: Respawn in an area, rather than a single point
- * Spawn: Respawn animation that delays your ability to get back into the fight, but only slightly
- * Support multiple game modes and maps
  * Modes: Soccer
  * Modes: Campaign
+ * Main menu